protesilaos/my-website/_pages/about.md

 ### Work on GNU Emacs

-I maintain lots of packages for Emacs, including the `modus-themes` which are a part of core Emacs and the increasingly popular `denote` note-taking system.
-Find all my packages here:
+I have written a book on the Emacs Lisp programming language, wrote the Greek version of the Emacs tutorial, and have developed lots of packages, as well as videos and writings.
+Find further information
-<https://protesilaos.com/emacs>.
-And follow my coding blog for
-relevant updates: <https://protesilaos.com/codelog>.
+here: <https://protesilaos.com/emacs>.
+And follow my coding blog for relevant updates: <https://protesilaos.com/codelog>.

 Sometimes I blend programming with philosophy, as made evident by such